Atmosphere/atmosphere-stomp/README.md

 Stomp for Atmosphere.

 TBD:
-- Use our own parser our use an existing own like activemq JFA => Use activemq.
-It's Apache 2 license.
 - Validate the implementation proposal for stomp transaction mechanism.
 If yes:
     - Attach the transaction lifecycle to the AtmosphereResource inside core framework ?
         JFA => +1.
 The protocol info should be removed so the resource acts like a normal request (without stomp)